buepro/typo3-pizpalue/Documentation/Administration/Index.rst

    Constant editor

-.. _tip
+.. _tip:
    For further configurations the related extension configurations might be adjusted.